 At the Department of Resource Economics, we tackle complex questions about how to use our environmental, natural and human resources.
 By researching important societal problems and gathering and analyzing data, we offer policy solutions that move the needle on today’s most pressing issues.
-Our undergraduate and graduate programs focus on industrial organization, environmental economics, natural resource economics, and consumer and family economics.
+Our undergraduate and graduate programs focus on industrial organization, environmental economics, and natural resource economics.
 And our award-winning faculty produces groundbreaking research that impacts how we approach our world.

 For more information and to access the Willis Lab FAQs, please visit the Experimental Economics Website.

 For more information contact Christine Crago (ccrago "at" resecon.umass.edu, 545-5738).

 Lise Vesterlund, Andrew W. Mellon Professor of Economics , University of Pittsburgh

 Public Finance, Experimental Economics, and Applied Microeconomics